News and rumors on all of the TV shows based on comics in the works (there’s a lot)

 - Hell on Wheels Anson Mount star will appear in the lead role as Blackbolt.

 - The main cast has been revealed, including who they will play: Serinda Swan (Medusa), Iwan Rheon (Maximus), Ken Leung (Karnak), Eme Ikwuakor (Gorgon), Isabelle Cornish (Crystal), Mike Moh (Triton), and Sonya Balmores (Auran).

 - The character of Lockjaw will appear through CGI.

 (Netflix – Season One debuted on March 17, 2017)

 The fourth of four standalone Marvel/Netflix series, Iron Fist will continue the tone of superheroes on the ground level.
 The show probably doesn’t have an exact release date beyond 2017, but Spring 2017 seems likely.

 In the comics, Danny Rand, aka Iron Fist, is a martial artist that wields a mystical force known as the “Iron Fist.”
 For years he and Luke Cage were partners, but in recent years he grew in visibility and popularity, even joining the Avengers.
 At one point he also took up the mantle of Daredevil when Matt Murdock was unable to.

-According to a recently released synopsis, the show will follow Danny Rand (Game of Thrones’ Finn Jones), who has been missing and presumed dead for years.
+The show follows Danny Rand (Game of Thrones’ Finn Jones), who has been missing and presumed dead for years.
 He returns to New York to fight corruption using martial arts.
-There will also be a little bit of revenge thrown in for good measure.
-It will also be the last show before The Defenders, so there may be some stage setting for that show as well.
+There’s also a bit of revenge thrown in for good measure.
+This is also the last show before The Defenders, so there is some stage setting for that show as well.

-Dexter showrunner Scott Buck (he oversaw the show from the sixth season on), will be in charge.
+Dexter showrunner Scott Buck (he oversaw Dexter from the sixth season on) is in charge.